kellylj/CS-180-Project-4/README.md

 Class used for storing data about each answer.
 Each answer is assigned a point value by the teacher, and is either correct or incorerct.

 ### User
+A super class that contains the details of a particular user.

 #### Teacher
+Extends User.
+Contains the details of a particular teacher.

 #### Student
+Extends User.
+Contains the details of a particular student.

 ### GradedQuiz
+Class used for storing data about each graded quiz.
+Contains questions, student responses, the quiz's ID, and the student's ID.

 ### ... etc